-Kila wanted to talk to the board about the flea market and has talked with Todd Samora and asked if the board of health could put together a plan to submit to the department of public health for approval.
-K. Marino was concern how the plan would enforce with the size of the fair.
+Klia Ververidis wanted to talk to the board about the flea market and has talked with Todd Smola and asked if the board of health could put together a plan to submit to the department of public health for approval.
+K. Marino was concerned how the plan would be enforceable with the size of the fair.
 R.Costa was concerned on how to control the number of people visiting in multiple fields.
-The board asked Kila to get plans from other similar shows for the board to review.
+The board asked Klia to get plans from other similar shows for the board to review.